C+

 Never propose

-null · &x / &mut x · a closure or lambda · try / catch / throw / ? · function overloading · implicit numeric conversion · class / function / var · <T> generics · an implicit (returnless) function body · Type.method() or value::method() (wrong separator) · borrow self · for v in array · struct field shorthand · string + concatenation.
+null · &x / &mut x · a closure or lambda · try / catch / throw / ? · function overloading · implicit numeric conversion · class / function · mut / self / Self / move / borrow / unsafe / pub / trait (rejected keywords) · <T> generics · an implicit (returnless) function body · Type.method() or value::method() (wrong separator) · a receiver other than this / ref this / take this · for v in array · struct field shorthand · string + concatenation.

 Error-code quick reference